-SUSTOL was our first commercial product.
-SUSTOL was approved by the FDA on August 9, 2016, and we commenced commercial sales in the U.S. in October 2016.
+SUSTOL is our first commercial product.
+SUSTOL was approved by the FDA in August 2016, and we commercial sales in the U.S. in October 2016.

 SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
-SUSTOL is an extended-release, injectable 5-HT3 receptor antagonist that utilizes our Biochronomer Technology to maintain therapeutic levels of granisetron for =5 days.
+SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist that utilizes our Biochronomer Technology to maintain therapeutic levels of granisetron for \geq 5 days.
 The SUSTOL global Phase 3 development program was comprised of two, large, guideline-based clinical studies that evaluated SUSTOL's efficacy and safety in more than 2,000 patients with cancer.
-SUSTOL's efficacy in preventing nausea and vomiting was evaluated in both the acute phase (0 - 24 hours following chemotherapy) and the delayed phase (24 - 120 hours following chemotherapy).
+SUSTOL's efficacy in preventing nausea and vomiting was evaluated in both the acute phase (0-24 hours following chemotherapy) and the delayed phase (24-120 hours following chemotherapy).